chintal/tendril/doc/userdoc/instancedeploy.rst

 Create the local folders to store your ``docstore``, ``refdocs``, and ``wallet``.
-Each of these 'filesystems' is used by tendril via ``pyfilesystem`` (:mod:`fs`), and can in principle be remote fileststems. for your central instance, though, only using them as local folders is supported at present.
+Each of these 'filesystems' is used by tendril via ``pyfilesystem`` (:mod:`fs`), and can in principle be remote filesystems.
+For your central instance, though, only using them as local folders is supported at present.

     .. code-block:: bash

-        cd ~
-        mkdir fs
+        mkdir ~/fs
-        mkdir wallet
+        mkdir ~/fs/wallet
-        mkdir docstore
+        mkdir ~/fs/docstore
-        mkdir refdocs
+        mkdir ~/fs/refdocs

     .. seealso::